Somfic/docs--md/eliteapi/eliteva/installation/readme.md

 ## Installing EliteVA
 After the archive has finished downloading, open File Explorer and navigate to the .zip file you just downloaded.

 Right click the `EliteVA.zip` file you downloaded and select `"Cut"`.
 Next, navigate to your VoiceAttack installation directory.
-This folder is located at the following paths by default:
+This folder is located at one of the following paths by default:
 ```
 C:\Program Files (x86)\VoiceAttack
 ```